liferay/liferay-docs/developer/frameworks/articles/localization/04-creating-language-module.markdown

     my-application-api/
     my-application-service/

-Each of these modules can have language keys and translations to maintain, and there will probably be duplicate keys.
+Each of these modules can have language keys and translations to maintain, likely resulting in duplicate keys.
 You don't want to end up with different values for the same key, and you don't want to maintain language keys in multiple places.
-In this case, you should create a single module---a language module---for your app's language keys.
+In this case, you should create a single module---a language module---for housing all your app's language keys.

 Follow these steps to create a language module:

 1. In the root project folder (the one that holds your service, API, and web modules),
     [create a new module](/docs/7-2/reference/-/knowledge_base/r/creating-a-project)
     to hold your app's language keys.